FileCenter Pro vs. Windows Folders: What are the advantages of using FileCenter Pro over Managing Windows Folders?

 Unfortunately, I have found over the years of working with companies on going paperless that this documentation is either non-existent or very poor, making the process of going paperless more difficult.

-If this is a depiction of your company, then before you can design and implement your paperless office, you need to define and document your paper processes.
+If this describes your company, then before you can design and implement your paperless office, you need to define and document your paper processes.
 Once you have documented your paper process, here are four tips on moving from a paper rich environment to a paperless (less paper) environment:

 Read more ›